 When people visit France a majority of them have Paris on their list first; as excited as we were to go to Paris, we had our sights on Giverny.
 Why?
-Because Monet is a family name and I (Christina) grew up admiring my Meme (grandmother) telling me stories of her dad visiting her great uncle Claude Monet.
+Because Monet is a family name and I grew up admiring my Meme (grandmother) telling me stories of her dad visiting her great uncle Claude Monet.
 Her dad would come back and tell her word for word, painting by painting, color by color what Monet’s house and gardens looked like so, that when she finally visited the house and gardens herself it was like she had already been there!
-As I said she passed these stories down to me so that when I visited I too had felt like I had been there already.
-Being at Monet’s house and gardens was more than magical, it was a dream come true!
+As I said, she passed these stories down to me so that when I visited I too had felt like I had been there already.
+Being at Monet’s house and gardens

 Biking in Giverny